clement/clutch/README.md

 ### Matching rules

 A matching rule is simply a string containing a method selector and a regular expression, separated by a single space.
+The regular expression part is optionnal, if omitted, your rule will match on any request path.

 > **Free tip**
 >